A new algebraic approach to genome rearrangement models: The circular genome algebra

 Having shown that the MLE computations can be performed in the genome algebra $\cA$, and discussed the representation of both genomes and rearrangements as permutation clouds in this algebra, it remains to reformulate the model within this framework.
 Given the model (\ref{eq:model-set}) in the permutation framework, the equivalent model for evolution in the genome algebra setting is $(\M^{\cA}, w^{\cA},dist)$, where

 and $w^{\cA}(\zee a_i) = 2N w(a_i)$ for each $i$.

-Since the dihedral symmetry of the genomes is built into the algebra $\cA$, specifying the model to consist of elements of $\cA$ in this way makes the dihedral symmetry requirement (\ref{cond:m1}) redundant.
-However, in order to diagonalise the representations of $\zee\ess$, we do still need to specify that the model has reversibility: that is, we require
+Since the dihedral symmetry of the genomes is built into the algebra $\cA$, specifying the model to consist of elements of $\cA$ in this way makes the dihedral symmetry requirement (\ref{cond:m1}) redundant. \bt{Model reversibility in this setting is formulated as}

-Although the algebra $\cA$ has a left identity, it does not contain inverses, so $\zee a^{-1}$ is not (in general) an inverse of $\zee a$.
-However, as we shall show for the general case in Section~\ref{sec:gen}, the model reversibility condition is sufficient to ensure that the irreducible representations of $\zee\ess$ in $\cA$ are diagonalisable.
-This further implies that the Markov chain is reversible and the MLE is a symmetric distance measure.
+\bt{This condition is sufficient to ensure that the irreducible representations of $\zee\ess$ are diagonalisable, which is convenient for computations.} Although the algebra $\cA$ has a left identity, it does not contain inverses, so $\zee a^{-1}$ is not (in general) an inverse of $\zee a$.
+However, as we shall see in the next section, \bt{model reversibility is, further, equivalent to the reversibility of the Markov model.
+We conclude this section with an example to illustrate some of these key concepts.}